AntonRiedel/Dotfiles/README.md

 as well as some custom scripts (under `scripts`).

-These Dotfiles are meant to be deployed with GNU Stow (https://stevenrbaker.com/tech/managing-dotfiles-with-gnu-stow.html).
+These Dotfiles are meant to be deployed with [GNU Stow](https://stevenrbaker.com/tech/managing-dotfiles-with-gnu-stow.html).

 Under `old` you can find configuration files for programs I used to use such as: